 In the fall of 2010, Millersville University placed into operation a facility located at 42 North Prince Street in Lancaster, Pennsylvania.
 The Millersville University Lancaster building was later rededicated the Ware Center.
 The building sits within the jurisdiction of the Lancaster City Police Department, but for nonemergency situations both the building's coordinator and front desk reception can be contacted during normal business hours.
+University Police have a security officer who is assigned full time to the Ware Center in Lancaster City and is supplemented by part time security officers.
+These security officers are present when students have classes in the building as well as for all evening and weekend special events.
+These security officers are trained toward being professional, friendly guardians of students, faculty and guests and have an ability to directly radio Lancaster County 911 for either Lancaster City Police or Millersville University Police officer assistance.
 Crimes at this location should first be reported to the Lancaster City Police Department at 800-957-2677 or 911 if appropriate.
 Millersville University publishes and distributes a separate Annual Security Report for this location.
-Fire safety reporting is not required for this location, for it is a nonresidential building.
+Firesafety reporting is not required for this location, for it is a nonresidential building.

-Security Consideration for Maintenance of Campus Facilities
+Security Considerations for Maintenance of Campus Facilities

 The Maintenance and Operations Branch provides a variety of services to the campus community seven days a week and 24 hours a day through scheduled and on-call staff.
 The department includes maintenance, automotive garage and daily operations.
-For more information, please see the Maintenance & Operations web link: www.millersville.edu/facmgmt/maintenance.
+For more information, please see the Maintenance and Operations web link: www.millersville.edu/facmgmt/maintenance.